 Step one – get yourself a good spread betting company with tight spreads.
 If you want to become a successful trader, you need as much time (and as much capital) as possible to focus on honing your trading skills.
 One thing you do not want to encounter is difficulties with your broker, or indeed choosing a broker that’s simply not value for money.
 Brokers essentially provide a very generic service – the only tangible things that differ are pricing and platform.
 It is recommended that before you settle on any one broker, you try your luck with a few different demo accounts before settling on the one that appears to offer the slimmest spreads, the most intuitive interface and the best odds.
 While it’s not always easy to choose between different spread betting companies, the wrong choice can cost you significant sums of money over your trading career, so it pays to choose wisely and to periodically check you’re still getting the best deal.

-Know Your Onions
+Know your Onions

-This point really can't be stressed enough.
+This point really can’t be stressed enough.
 If you want to become a successful spread bettor, you have to know both spread betting (as a format) and the markets you trade inside out and back to front.
-It is essential to know what you're talking about, and that goes beyond reading a few short news articles and tuning into Bloomberg every once in a while.
+It is essential to know what you’re talking about, and that goes beyond reading a few short news articles and tuning into Bloomberg every once in a while.
+For example, if you like spread betting on shares, make sure you thoroughly research those companies first.

 Aim to understand how the markets work, what factors impact on pricing, how volatile markets tend to be, how markets have swung directionally in the past – like any professional, you can only be good at trading when you know exactly what you’re doing, to the point where you can shed reasoned, intellectual insight into the way the markets behave.
 Trading is a ruthless, dog-eat-dog environment, and only true experts can positions themselves ahead of the field to profit on a consistent basis.